European football’s governing body "ready to do everything it can" to help achieve EU’s vision of a climate neutral economy by 2050.

 Philipp Lahm: climate friendly EURO 2024

-As part of the video statement released on Wednesday, Philipp Lahm, Germany’s 2014 FIFA World Cup-winning captain and Managing Director of EURO 2024 GmbH, underlined the German Football Federation’s support for UEFA’s climate goals.
+As part of the video statement released on Wednesday, Philipp Lahm, Germany’s 2014 FIFA World Cup-winning captain, Tournament Director EURO 2024 and Managing Director DFB EURO 2024 GmbH, underlined the German Football Federation’s support for UEFA’s climate goals.

 "As co-organisers of the 2024 UEFA European Championships, we want to make the tournament the most sustainable and climate friendly in EURO history," said Lahm.